Alternative Fan-beam Backprojection and Adjoint Operators: Numerical results

 \section{Numerical results}

-Simulations will be concentrated on the linear case due to the standard case is one rebinning operation less than the linear, so results would be slightly better in the last not simulated case.
-The phantom in Figure \ref{phantom}(a) will be considered.
-We first computed the parallel Radon transform (\ref{radon}) to then obtain a linear fan sinogram through operation $\MS$ (\ref{rebinning}).
+Simulations are concentrated on the linear case since the standard case is one rebinning operation less than the linear, so results would be slightly better.
+The Shepp-Logan phantom in Figure \ref{phantom}\textbf{\textrm{(a)}} is employed.
+We first computed the parallel Radon transform (\ref{radon}) to then obtain a linear fan-beam sinogram through operation $\MS$ defined in (\ref{rebinning}).

-\paragraph{Discrete configuration.} The domain of the feature phantom is the unit disk $\left\|\bm x\right\|\leq1$ where we have a $N\times N$ uniformly sampled quadrilateral mesh domain.
-For the domain of $U$ to compute (\ref{radon}), we have $\{N, N_\theta\}$ points uniformly spaced with $(t, \theta) \in [-1,1]\times[0,\pi]$.
+\paragraph*{Discrete configuration.} The domain of the feature phantom is the unit disk $\norm{\bm x}_2 \leq1$ where we have a $N\times N$ uniformly sampled quadrilateral mesh domain.
+For the domain of $U$ to compute (\ref{radon}), we have $N \times N_\theta$ points uniformly spaced with $(t, \theta) \in [-1,1]\times[0,\pi]$.